experimaestro/experimaestro-python/README.md

 # Example

-This very simple example shows how to submit two tasks that add two numbers.
+This very simple example shows how to submit two tasks that concatenate two strings.
 Under the curtain,

 - A directory is created for each task (in `workdir/jobs/helloworld.add`)